markkampe/Big-Software/supp/README.md

 book, while excellent, is (IMHO) insufficient.
-It talks about practice, but not principles ... and a University level course in Software Engineering should go beyond contemporary dogma and explore the issues and principles to which current practices attempt to respond.
+It talks about practice, but not principles ... and a University level course in Software Engineering should go beyond best practices and explore the issues and principles to which current practices attempt to respond.

 There are many books of the second type, but (to my taste)